garrett-sutton/garrett-sutton.github.io/_drafts/weekend-w-gwen.md

 necessarily outside the realm of possibility.

 Time moved quickly and suddenly, the weekend was here.
-And like I mentioned above, Gwen did really well.
+And as I mentioned above, Gwen did really well.
 Many of the fears I was stressing about never came to life.
-They still lingered in the back of my mind when Gwen had a small spat or demanded that I stay close by for a period of time.
+They still lingered in the back of my mind when Gwen had a small spat or demanded that I stay close by for a while.
 But as the weekend progressed, it felt like my confidence continued to grow.
 I came to realize that there were going to be points in time that